Selvi0209/Task-11/README.md

 * What is the difference between checked Exception and unchecked Exception?
   ## File Name : 3\Task_11_3_Description.txt

-*Write a Java program that reads user input for two integers and performs division.
+* Write a Java program that reads user input for two integers and performs division.
 Handle the exception that is thrown when the second number is zero, and display an error message to the user.
+  ## File Name : 4\Main.java

+* Write the code of ArrayIndexOutOfBoundsException & StringIndexOutOfBoundsException?
+  ## File Name : 5\Main.java
-  ## File Name : 4\Task_11_4_Description.txt
+  ## File Name : 5\StringIndexOutOfBoundsExceptionExample.java